Khushbooo123/Contract-Task/README.md

 # Additional Details:

 The project's emphasis on meticulous annotation led to a more organized and easily navigable contract repository.
-Overall, the Contract Task project stands as a testament to the successful implementation of process optimization, resulting in tangible improvements for Vedantu Innovations Pvt.
-Ltd.
+Overall, the Contract Task project stands as a testament to the successful implementation of process optimization, resulting in tangible improvements.